 None of the above.
-Answer ( d )
+Answer ( )

 Transport Operators should ensure the proper load securement to avoid accidents and damage or loss to cargo.
 Which load securement is recommended for tobacco cartons (200kg) packed in cartons from slip and damage during transit?